Background pattern

 • Indigestion or belching.

-• Rash on the skin or redness.
+• Skin rash or redness.

-• Muscle pain, leg pain or joint pain.
+• Muscle pain, leg pain, or joint pain.

-• Urinary tract infection.
+• Urinary tract infection (urinary tract infection).

 • Chest pain.